It doesn’t matter what you call it: a Golden Visa, residence by investment, or an immigrant investor program.

 Think you’d be interested in becoming a resident in Europe?

-In this article, we’ll explain what a Golden Visa is, how to obtain one, dispel all the common myths and misconceptions about these programs, and go over the main pros and cons of including a Golden Visa in your holistic offshore strategy.
+In this article, we’ll explain what an EU Golden Visa is, how to obtain one, dispel all the common myths and misconceptions about these programs.
+We will also go over the main pros and cons of including an EU Golden Visa in your holistic offshore strategy.

 Why Get a Golden Visa?